We Say, “Never Again!” | International Holocaust Remembrance Day

 - Remove and replace it with a lush memorial garden

 This burning down and replacement would allow people to travel there, sit, and “remember” the horrors.
-However, false memories take their place when the evidence of atrocities is destroyed.
+However, false memories replace truth when the evidence of atrocities is destroyed.
 It becomes nearly impossible to remember the event as it truly was—appreciating the magnitude—especially over time.

 The person who made the statement did not understand that…